CodingCellist/codingcellist.github.io/content/en/post/month-of-zen/index.md

 The keyboard comes with a default layout out-of-the-box (ootb), but it is a US layout with numbers on one layer, and Bluetooth configuration on a second one.
+This is problematic for two reasons: 1) I type in languages other than English, and so need access to things like accents, more letters (e.g. 'ø'), etc. and 2) I have no idea where symbols are on a US/ANSI layout.
+For example, on a Danish layout (which is what I'm used to), ':' is typed by pressing `Shift`+`.` and ';' is typed by pressing `Shift`+`,`.